Skip to main content

 https://team.turtl.co/story/turtl-times-spring-2018?lead[store]=hubspot&lead[id]={{ contact.hs_object_id }}

-Important note: What if you want to add HubSpot tracking to a personalized URL, or you also want to add UTM codes to the same URL?
-Just follow the below structure.
+What if you want to add HubSpot tracking to a personalization URL, or you also want to add UTM codes to the same URL?
+Just follow the structure below.

-The first thing added to the end of your URL needs to start with a ‘?’.
-Any subsequent additions need to start with a ‘&’.
+The first thing added to the end of your URL needs to start with a "?".
+Any subsequent additions need to start with an "&".

 https://team.turtl.co/story/turtl-times-spring-2018/?pid=61a1124f2aa065410cd511cd

-The HubSpot tracking will therefore need to start with a ‘&’ instead.
+The HubSpot tracking will therefore need to start with an "&" instead.
 For example:

 https://team.turtl.co/story/turtl-times-spring-2018/?pid=61a1124f2aa065410cd511cd&lead[store]=hubspot&lead[id]={{ contact.hs_object_id }}